ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 **Testable outcomes:**

 - The repository contains the reusable environment recipe, including a Development Container definition, a development Dockerfile, Docker Compose configuration, an example environment file, and ignore rules for local secrets and generated state.
-- Development images and tools are pinned to tested versions rather than floating `latest` tags, including the .NET SDK, Node.js, SQL Server, Azurite, Azure CLI, Bicep, EF Core tooling, and package managers.
+- Development images and tools are pinned to tested versions rather than floating `latest` tags, including the .NET SDK, Node.js, PostgreSQL, Azurite, Azure CLI, Bicep, EF Core tooling, and package managers.
 - A new developer can open the repository in the Development Container and obtain the pinned .NET, Node.js, Azure CLI, Bicep, Git, and EF Core tooling versions.
-- Docker Compose starts the development container, SQL Server, and Azurite; service health and published ports are documented and verified.
+- Docker Compose starts the development container, PostgreSQL, and Azurite; service health and published ports are documented and verified.
-- Named volumes preserve SQL Server and Azurite data across service recreation.
+- Named volumes preserve PostgreSQL and Azurite data across service recreation.
 - Optional named cache volumes are defined for NuGet and frontend package caches without making builds depend on machine-specific paths.
-- Applications and tests running in containers use Compose service names such as `sqlserver` and `azurite` instead of machine-specific addresses or `127.0.0.1` for container-to-container dependencies.
+- Applications and tests running in containers use Compose service names such as `postgres` and `azurite` instead of machine-specific addresses or `127.0.0.1` for container-to-container dependencies.
 - Applications in the Development Container reach Azurite through the Compose service hostname rather than `127.0.0.1`.
 - A documented command sequence starts all local dependencies and a clean checkout passes the environment smoke test.
 - The committed environment files define the recipe only; real `.env` files, secrets, production credentials, database files, emulator data, and generated application code are not committed.
 - The environment can be recreated on another supported machine from a clean clone using only Docker Desktop, Visual Studio Code with the Dev Containers extension, and Git.

-**Exit criteria:** The environment smoke test passes on a clean checkout using only the documented host prerequisites, and a second supported machine can rebuild the Development Container, start Docker Compose services, verify tool versions, connect to SQL Server and Azurite by service name, and run the documented smoke-test command sequence without any machine-specific configuration.
+**Exit criteria:** The environment smoke test passes on a clean checkout using only the documented host prerequisites, and a second supported machine can rebuild the Development Container, start Docker Compose services, verify tool versions, connect to PostgreSQL and Azurite by service name, and run the documented smoke-test command sequence without any machine-specific configuration.

-**Current validation status (September 15, 2026):**
+**Current validation status (September 16, 2026):**

 - The Development Container image builds successfully on Windows ARM64.
 - The pinned .NET SDK, EF Core CLI, Git, Node.js, pnpm, Azure CLI, and Bicep versions were verified inside the workspace image.
+- PostgreSQL starts healthy and is reachable through its Compose service name.
 - Azurite starts healthy and is reachable through its Compose service name on the Blob, Queue, and Table ports.
-- The supported SQL Server 2022 Linux image is x64-only and its process terminates under Docker Desktop's Windows ARM64 emulation on the validation machine.
-- Azure SQL Edge is not an acceptable ARM64 fallback because Microsoft retired it on September 30, 2025.
+- The complete environment smoke test passes on Windows ARM64.
-- Milestone 1 remains incomplete until the complete Compose stack and smoke test pass on a supported x64 machine and the clean-checkout recreation is confirmed on a second supported machine.
+- Milestone 1 remains incomplete until clean-checkout recreation is confirmed on a second supported machine.

 ### Milestone 2 — Domain model and persistence foundation